grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 ### Excluding spans based on resources

 A "strict" `match_type` means that we must match the `resource` key/value pairs strictly.

+Note that the `resource` attribute is not used for metrics, which is why metrics are not configured in the component output.

 ```river
 otelcol.processor.attributes "default" {